Generalized moonshine II: Borcherds products: Automorphic infinite products

 which has eigengroup

 i.e., this group acts by roots of unity.
 In fact, $y_3 = $ acts by $e(-1/3)$, $x_3 = $ acts by $e(1/3)$, and the Fricke involution $ $ fixes $T_g$.
 The fixing group, which is normal of index three in the eigengroup, contains $\Gamma_0(9)$ as an index 4 subgroup, and the Fricke involution together with $x_3y_3$ and $x_3^2y_3^2$ are representatives of the nontrivial cosets.
-The 3C case is interesting for several reasons: \begin{itemize} \item The centralizer of 3C in $\MM$ is a direct product of $\Z/3\Z$ with Thompson's sporadic group $Th$, and since $Th$ has no nontrivial central extension \cite{CWCNP85}, the irreducible 3C-twisted module of $V^\natural$ has a natural action of $Th$. \item The McKay-Thompson series for 3C is a three-fold dilation of the character of the basic representation of affine $E_8$, and while $Th$ embeds in $E_8(\mathbb{F}_3)$, it does not embed in $E_8(\C)$ \cite{CG87}.
-The dilation in the character can be viewed as the $U_3$ Hecke operator in characteristic 3, and this behavior offers a vague hint of a connection between modular moonshine and elliptic cohomology. \item Most importantly for us, 3C is the smallest order element for which the level of $T_g$ is greater than the order of $g$.
-The higher level creates a $\mu_3$ ambiguity in the $SL_2(\Z)$ compatibility formula in the generalized moonshine conjecture, since $T_g(-1/\tau)$ is not invariant under translation by 3.
-This behavior is called a phase anomaly in the mathematical physics literature.
-If we only concern ourselves with abelian subgroups of $\MM$, we can deal with this sort of problem by using central extensions, i.e., in the analysis below, we are essentially pretending that $g$ generates a cyclic group of order 9. \end{itemize} Armed with the above information, we can construct a table whose entries are the components of $\hat{F}$.
+Armed with the above information, we can construct a table whose entries are the components of $\hat{F}$.
 Rows and columns are indexed from 0 to 8 (mod 9).

 The function $J$ above denotes the $SL_2(\Z)$-invariant function $T_1(\tau) = j(\tau)-744 = q^{-1} + 196884q + 21493760q^2 + \dots$.
 Taking the Fourier transform, we can describe the vector-valued function $F$ by another table (with the same indexing).